mesonbuild/meson-python/docs/how-to-guides/meson-args.rst

 wheel, and ``meson dist`` to collect the files that will be included in the Python sdist.
-Commans line options can be passed to these commands to alther their behavior, either via tool specific settings in ``pyptoject.toml`` or via the Python build front-end command line.
-Options specified via the Python build front-end command line override the ones specified in ``pyproject.toml``.
+Commans line options can be passed to these commands to alther their behavior, either via tool specific settings in ``pyptoject.toml`` or via configuration settings passed by the Python build front-end.
+Configuration settings specified via the Python build front-end override the ones specified in ``pyproject.toml``.

 Command line arguments can be specified in ``pyproject.toml`` as lists of strings in the ``tool.meson-python.args`` table.
 Example: